pfdubois/BridgeBidding/source/CompetingSuit.rst

 Overcalls
 ---------

 An overcall is a bid after the opponents have opened.
-This section discusses doing so when the opponents opened a suit.
+This chapter discusses doing so when the opponents opened a suit.
 The range for an overcall is 8-17 points.
-With 18 or more, you double first.
+An overcall is above all a request for your partner to lead your suit, so the first requirement is a suit you want led.
+On the bottom end, a one-level overcall can be much more relaxed than a two-level overcall.

+With 18 or more points, you usually double first.
+If you don't double first, partner will assume you have 8-17 and may pass your overcall despite having enough for game opposite your strong holding.
 Your partner will think it is a :term:`takeout` double at first.
 This "power double" is discussed in :ref:`Takeout Doubles <takeout_double>`.

-If you don't double
-first, partner will assume you have 8-17 and may pass your overcall despite having enough for game opposite your strong holding.

-On the bottom end, a one-level overcall can be much more relaxed than a two-level overcall.
-An overcall is above all a request for your partner to lead your suit, so the first requirement is a suit you want led.

 Classify your hand as usual.
 For a more dangerous case such as a two-level overcall, especially vulnerable, you need a